JuliaGehrlein/7stats/README.md

 ## Introduction

-`7stats` is a tool which allows for the p value  calculation of standard and new physics scenarios in the CEvNS process.
+`7stats` is a tool which allows for the calculation of the p value and confidence levels using a Feldmann-Cousins approach for standard and new physics scenarios in the CEvNS process.
-As an explicit example we demonstrate the p value calculation with a Monte Carlo simulation for neutrino non-standard interactions with a heavy mediator (mass above 100 MeV) using the COHERENT CsI data.
+As an explicit example we demonstrate the p value calculation with a Monte Carlo simulation for the SM, and the calculation of confidence levels with the FC approach for neutrino non-standard interactions with a heavy mediator (mass above 100 MeV) using the COHERENT CsI data.

 ## Usage